 Serving Suggestion

-You don't have to serve this tomato tuna pasta bake with anything else as it already contains vegetables, carbohydrates with the pasta and protein with the tuna.
-However, if you like you could add a side serving of garden peas or a green salad for some extra colour and nutrition.
+You don't have to serve this with anything else as it already contains vegetables, carbohydrates with the pasta, and protein with the tuna.
+However, if you like you could add a side serving of

 Sustainability